 Warning: Last items in stock!

 The Assisted Fiber-optic & Electric Rotary Joint is electrically driven as it senses and follows the tethered animal’s rotations.
-It detects the torsion of the optical cable during the animal movements and releases it with a very high sensitivity.
-A good electrical signal transmission requires frictional contacts that brake the rotation of the rotary joint.
-The assistance of this rotary joint helps to counter the resistive force and offers a good transmission of the signal during experiment with freely moving small animals like mice.
-It comes with 12 electrical contacts and one optical channel with FC receptacles on both ends.
+It detects the torsion of the optical cable during animal movement and releases it with a very high sensitivity.
+The assistance of this rotary joint helps to counter the frictional force of the internal slip-ring and offers quality transmission of electrical signal during any experiment with freely-moving small animals like mice.
+It comes with 12 or 24 electrical channels and one optical channel.

 • The output fiber-optic patch cords are also included.

 • An optional adapter kit can be provided to allow a Harwin-connectorized rotary joint to be used with an Omnetics-connectorized systems (ADAPTER_HO12).

 Contact us to discuss the possibility of custom wavelengths and NA.

 |Maximum variation||2% (12-contact) | 3% (24-contact), peak to peak|

 |Transmission||75% (12-contact) | 80% (24-contact)|